cmvandrevala/more-than-equations/content/Computer Science/In-Class Activities/Falling for You.md

 ## 🔖 Background Information

 Suppose I were to drop an object from a height $h$ above the ground.
-If I were to ignore air resistance and assume that it has no initial velocity, its speed right before it hits the ground it:
+If I were to ignore air resistance and assume that it has no initial velocity, its speed right before it hits the ground is:

 $$
 v_f = \sqrt{2gh}